Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Reason 5: Too much, too fast

-The CEO sees competitors racing ahead digitally and decides: "In six months, we’ll be fully transformed."
+The CEO sees the competition racing ahead digitally and decides: 'In six months, we will be completely transformed.'

 Real transformations take time.
 Not because the technology is complicated.
 But because people and organizations need time to adapt.

 Real transformation happens on five levels at the same time.
-Ignore one of them, and the whole thing becomes shaky.
+If you ignore one of them, the whole thing becomes shaky.
+This is not a theoretical framework.
+It is a practical checklist for finding out where your project is stuck.

 1. Customer Experience

-How are your customer interactions changing?
-Not "what fancy new app should we build" - but: What frustrates your customers today?
+How do your customer interactions change?
+Not 'which fancy new app should we build', but: What frustrates your customers today?
 And how does technology solve that?

-A bank we work with didn’t build a new app.
+A bank we work with did not build a new app.
 They identified their top 20 customer problems and aligned everything around them.
-Customer churn dropped by 20%.
+Customer churn fell by 20%.

 2. Operations & Processes

 Many companies still run on processes from the analog era.
 Invoices are entered manually.
-Approvals pass through five email inboxes.
+Approvals go through five email inboxes.

-The question: Where are you spending the most time on manual, repetitive tasks?
-That’s where your biggest potential lies.
+The question is: Where do you spend the most time on manual, repetitive tasks?
+That is where your greatest potential lies.

-Sometimes digitalization is not "we’re going online too now."
-Sometimes it is: our entire business model has to change.
+Sometimes digitalization does not mean 'we are also going online now'.
+Sometimes it means: our entire business model has to change.

 5. Culture & Skills

 The most important dimension.
-And the most ignored.
+And the most ignored one.

-A mid-sized manufacturing company did this.
-On day one, the CEO said: "This will be uncomfortable.
+A mid-sized manufacturing company implemented this consistently.
+On day 1, the CEO said: 'This will be uncomfortable.
 We will make mistakes.
-But if you make mistakes because you are trying to move in the right direction, you will not be punished."
+But if you make mistakes because you are trying to move in the right direction, you will not be punished.'

 Six months later: participation in improvement suggestions rose from 5% to 40%.

-We explore this aspect in Why IT Excellence belongs in your IT strategy.
+We examine this aspect in Why IT Excellence belongs in your IT strategy.

 The most common mistake